br0nd/tvheadend-unstable/tvheadend-unstable/README.md

 I have not tested if it works to passthrough a DVB card from the host.

-The version of tvheadend of the latest build is 3.9.2345~f5c8e4ce.
+The version of tvheadend of the latest build
 It's built from git and have transcoding and HDHomerun enabled.